KubeOps/gitlab-chart/doc/advanced/external-db/README.md

 * `postgresql.install`: Set to `false` to disable the embedded database
 * `global.psql.host`: Set to the hostname of the external database
 * `global.psql.port`: The port the database is available on, defaults to `5432`
+* `global.psql.database`: The name of the database
+* `global.psql.username`: The user with access to the database
 * `global.psql.password.secret`: The name of the secret which contains the database password for the `gitlab` user
 * `global.psql.password.key`: The key within the secret, which contains the password